Deborah L. Robertson, Ph.D.

 Current Research and Teaching

 My research program investigates the physiological ecology and the evolution of nitrogen metabolism in marine diatoms and other ecologically important groups of marine algae.
 In many marine environments, nitrogen availability is an important factor regulating primary productivity.
-By characterizing the enzymes and regulatory pathways involved in nitrogen metabolism, this work should contribute to our understanding of the coupling between nitrogen metabolism and productivity.
+By characterizing the enzymes and regulatory pathways involved in nitrogen metabolism, this work will contribute to our understanding of the coupling between nitrogen metabolism and productivity.

 Ghoshroy S. and D.L.
 Robertson.
 2012.
 Molecular evolution of glutamine synthetase II and III in the chromalveolates J. Phycol.
 48:768-783